bdasgupta02/clothing-classifier/README.md

 Uploading this repo because I did not find much sample code for high-resolution clothing classifiers.

-Uses the dataset which can be found (here)[https://www.kaggle.com/agrigorev/clothing-dataset-full]
+Uses the dataset which can be found [at this kaggle link](https://www.kaggle.com/agrigorev/clothing-dataset-full)